valyli/sample-whatsapp-voice-to-voice-messaging/README.md

 ## Usage

-Once deployed, the system will automatically process WhatsApp voice messages:
+Once deployed, the system will automatically process WhatsApp messages:

+1. **Text Messages**:
+   - A user sends a text message to your WhatsApp Business number
+   - The message is published to the SNS topic
+   - The SQS queue receives the message
+   - The Lambda function processes the text message and sends a response
+   - If audio responses are enabled, it also converts the text to speech using Polly and sends an audio response

+2. **Voice Messages**:
-1. A user sends a voice message to your WhatsApp Business number
+   - A user sends a voice message to your WhatsApp Business number
-2. The message is published to the SNS topic
+   - The message is published to the SNS topic
-3. The SQS queue receives the message
+   - The SQS queue receives the message
-4. The Lambda function processes the voice message:
+   - The Lambda function processes the voice message:
      - Downloads the audio file
      - Transcribes it using the configured engine
      - Sends the transcription back to the user
+     - If audio responses are enabled, it also converts the transcription to speech using Polly and sends an audio response
      - Stores the audio in S3

 ## Lambda Function Structure